Particular/docs.particular.net/platform/installer/index.md

 #### ServiceInsight

-Installs the ServiceInsight Package.
-This MSI can be downloaded directly from [ServiceInsight Releases](https://github.com/Particular/ServiceInsight/releases/latest).
+Installs the ServiceInsight application.
+This MSI can be downloaded directly from the [ServiceInsight releases](https://github.com/Particular/ServiceInsight/releases/latest) page.

 #### ServicePulse

-Installs the ServicePulse Package.
-This MSI can be downloaded directly from [ServicePulse Releases](https://github.com/Particular/ServicePulse/releases/latest).
+Installs the ServicePulse application.
+This MSI can be downloaded directly from the [ServicePulse releases](https://github.com/Particular/ServicePulse/releases/latest) page.

 #### ServiceControl

-Installs the ServiceControl Package.
-This MSI can be downloaded directly from [ServiceControl Releases](https://github.com/Particular/ServiceControl/releases/latest).
+Installs the ServiceControl application.
+This MSI can be downloaded directly from the [ServiceControl releases](https://github.com/Particular/ServiceControl/releases/latest) page.

 ## Troubleshooting